 I love one pan/ pot dishes.
 Our home is a regular abode for friends and relatives every weekend so these dishes serve as a wonderful way to serve all.
 We’ve picked up a few recipes from the past years and stuck on to them, one of them being Shepherd’s Pie.
 Potatoes, minced meat, and veggies are thrown in a good tomato sauce and everyone’s happy.
 But what really makes us happier is cheese.
 Therefore, an addition of cheese was necessary.
-Continue reading “Cheddar Shepherd’s Pie”
+Continue reading “Cheddar Shepherd’s Pie: Easy and So Flavorful”

 Apart from the well-known name tag, Hilton Abu Dhabi is what you’d call a simple way to enjoy life’s little pleasures.
 Continue reading “Staying at Hilton Abu Dhabi”

 I’ve been down with the flu and that has left me with no tastebuds for the time being.
 Eating is not really on my mind at this time, but to keep hunger away I do need to get into the kitchen to prepare a thing or two.

 This time I found myself making a vegan noodle bowl instead of the comforting soup that I normally opt for.
 This noodle bowl is super easy and leaves you feeling full as well.
 Like my usual recipes, this one is versatile too and you can add whatever you please.
 Continue reading “Quick Vegan Noodle Bowl”